The Five Sensory Test Design Principles

 #4: Keep it open-ended

-Designing your sensory test survey can leave you feeling scattered - so many priorities, so little time.
+Designing your sensory evaluation survey can leave you feeling scattered - so many priorities, so little time.
 Both closed and open-ended questions are crucial, with an emphasis on open-ended if we’re talking very early stage prototypes, ideas, and formulations.
 In-depth interviews are a great supplement to a simple product test survey, creating space to dig into new topics you didn’t think to ask about in the survey and explore the tensions we mentioned in principle #3.

 Example: Bare Hands was a fan favorite among our Highlight community, who got to test these at-home manicure and pedicure kits.
 With a handful of 1:1 digital interviews, we were able to more deeply contextualize a pressing sensory-adjacent topic: receptivity to a new product line extension and the degree to which branching out from the core portfolio impacts existing brand equity.
 This integrated approach to insights painted a more complete and holistic story for the R&D team.